A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Introduction

 Without any assumptions on the distances, a simple reduction from the problem of deciding whether a graph is Hamiltonian shows that it is NP-hard to approximate the shortest tour to within any factor.
 Therefore it is common to relax the problem by allowing the tour to visit cities more than once.
 This is equivalent to assuming that the distances satisfy the triangle inequality: the distance from city $i$ to $k$ is no larger than the distance from $i$ to $j$ plus the distance from $j$ to $k$.
 All results mentioned and proved in this paper refer to this setting.

-If we also assume the distances to be symmetric, then Christofides' classic algorithm from 1976~\cite{Ch76}, also discovered independently by Serdyukov~\cite{Serdyukov78}, is guaranteed to find a tour of length at most $\nicefrac{3}{2}$ times the optimum.
+If we also assume the distances to be symmetric, then Christofides' classic algorithm from 1976~\cite{Ch76}, also discovered independently by Serdyukov~\cite{Serdyukov78,Bevern2020}, is guaranteed to find a tour of length at most $\nicefrac{3}{2}$ times the optimum.
 Improving this approximation guarantee is a notorious open question in approximation algorithms.
 There has been a flurry of recent progress in the special case of unweighted graphs~\cite{GharanSS11,MomkeS16,Mucha12,SeboV14}.
-However, even though the standard linear programming (LP) relaxation is conjectured to approximate the optimum within a factor of $\nicefrac{4}{3}$, it remains an elusive problem to improve upon the Christofides-Serdyukov algorithm.
+However, even though the standard linear programming (LP) relaxation is conjectured to approximate the optimum within a factor of $\nicefrac{4}{3}$, it remains an elusive problem to improve upon the Christofides--Serdyukov algorithm.

 If we do not restrict ourselves to symmetric distances (undirected graphs), we obtain the more general \emph{asymmetric} traveling salesman problem (ATSP).
 Compared to the symmetric setting, the gap in our understanding is much larger, and the current algorithmic techniques have failed to give \emph{any} constant approximation guarantee.
-This is intriguing especially since the standard LP relaxation, also known as the \emph{Held-Karp lower bound}, is conjectured to approximate the optimum to within a small constant.
+This is intriguing especially since the standard LP relaxation, also known as the \emph{Held--Karp lower bound}, is conjectured to approximate the optimum to within a small constant.
 In fact, it is only known that its integrality gap\footnote{Recall that the integrality gap is defined as the maximum ratio between the optimum values of the exact (integer) formulation and of its relaxation.} is at least $2$~\cite{CharikarGK06}.
+We also note that the best known inapproximability bound for ATSP is $75/74$~\cite{KarpinskiLS13}.